wanboyang/wanboyang.github.io/_pages/about-zh.md

 ---
-permalink: /
+permalink: /zh/
-title: "Dr."
+title: "万博洋博士"
 excerpt: ""
 author_profile: true
-lang: en
+lang: zh
 redirect_from:
-  - /about/
+  - /zh/about/
-  - /about.html
+  - /zh/about.html
 ---

 {% if site.google_scholar_stats_use_cdn %}